analyticalmeanderings/analyticalmeanderings.github.io/_posts/2022-04-13-drug-locations.markdown

 ---
 layout:     post
-title:      "What types of drugs are most reliant on overseas manufacturers?"
+title:      "What classes of drugs are most reliant on overseas manufacturers?"
 date:       2022-04-12 12:00:00
 author:     "Matt Christian"
 header-img: "img/cover.jpeg"
 ---
-What types of drugs are most reliant on overseas manufacturers?
+What classes of drugs are most reliant on overseas manufacturers?
 <span class="label label-danger">DRAFT</span>

 <!--more-->
-# Class analysis
+# Therapeutic class analysis

 It's well known that signifacnt manufacturing capacity for US pharmaceutical is overseas.
+India and China account for less than 50% of DMFs for Dermatological and Ophthalmic Agents.
+Antivirals and Blood Glucose
+Regulators are the most reliant on India and China for manufacturing capacity.
+Analgesics has the highest portion of DMFs sourced in the US at 25%.

 <div id="class_drug" style="width: 900px; height: 500px"></div>
 <script